vamsi4845/voosh-backend/README.md

 npm run warm-cache
 ```

 **Note**: Cache warming is optional and mainly useful for production deployments to improve response times for common queries.
-The script processes each query sequentially with a 1-second delay between queries to respect API rate limits.
+The script automatically checks if queries are already cached before processing them, so it's safe to run multiple times.
+It processes each uncached query sequentially with a 1-second delay between queries to respect API rate limits.

 ## Project Structure